dylang/grunt-prompt/templates/readme/options.md

   { name: 'jshint', checked: true },
   { name: 'jslint' },
   { name: 'eslint' },
-  '---', // puts in a non-selectable separator
+  '---', // puts in a non-selectable separator.
+Can be a string or '---' for default.
   { name: 'I like to live dangerously', value: 'none' }
 ]
 ```